• Skip to primary navigation

 Tomato Bruschetta

-This tomato bruschetta is a perfect appetizer, snack, or part of a meal.
+This tomato bruschetta crostini is a perfect appetizer, snack, or part of a meal.
 To make it part of a meal, just serve alongside some chicken or pasta.
-So easy.
-The fresh tomato and garlic flavors pair so nicely with the freshly toasted bread.

 Honestly, the most time-consuming part of this dish is chopping all the tomatoes, but if you have a great helper (like my husband), those tomatoes are chopped in no time!

-How to pronounce bruschetta:
+How to pronounce bruschetta

-And before we move onto the recipe for this easy tomato bruschetta, let's just talk briefly about the pronunciation of the word bruschetta.
 I keep pronouncing it broo-sheh-tuh.
 And Josh keeps correcting me, saying it's broo-sket-uh.
 Who's right?
 Apparently he is.
 Regardless, it is a delicious and yummy creation.

 • French or ciabatta bread